CS506/fall2016-group1/docs/metric-definitions/implementation-flexibility-metric.md

 --- | --- | ---
-Document precisely and thoroughly | Cannot adapt code that you don't understand | Percentage of comment lines Name constants | Understandability | Percentage of numerals with names Hide variables and methods where possible | Redusing complexity increases understanding | Methods with unusually high or low method size(See Note 1)
+Document precisely and thoroughly | Cannot adapt code that you don't understand | Percentage of comment lines Name constants | Understandability | Percentage of numerals with names Hide variables and methods where possible | Redusing complexity increases understanding | Methods with unusually high or low method size<sup>2</sup>
 Collect common code as helper methods and classes | Reduce complexity | Percentage of repeated code paragraphs Reduce dependency on global and external variables | Allows method to be used in other contexts | Percentage of external variables
 Program at a general level | Applies to more situations | Percentage of generic methods Use undertsandable variable and funtion names | Understandability | Percentage of names clearly difficult to understand

-Note 1: This is a comparative measure.
-We compare all the methods and consider the ones with the highest standard deviation.

 ## Revisions during Sprint 2

-We had a discussion about how we could define 'change' to the requirements.
-We feel that any change to existing requirements that causes us to completely change the structure of the implementation (Eg.: add/delete files, add/delete entire modules within files etc.) are deemed as drastic changes within the scope of this project.
+We had a discussion about how we could define *change* to the requirements.
+We feel that any change to existing requirements that causes us to completely change the structure of the implementation (e.g., add/delete files, add/delete entire modules within files etc.) are deemed as drastic changes within the scope of this project.
 This change would make us redesign our future implementation as well.

 ---
 <sup>1</sup>Braude, E. J., & Bernstein, M. E. (2011).
 Software Engineering: Modern Approaches
 (2nd ed.).
 Hoboken, NJ: John Wiley & Sons.

+<sup>2</sup>This is a comparative measure.
+We compare all the methods and consider the ones with the highest standard deviation.